mappls-api/mappls-workmate-android-sdk/reference.md

 The Workmate Android SDK is designed to facilitate task management for field teams by providing a set of functionalities such as task creation, task updates, session management (start/end workday), and user authentication.
 This SDK leverages the SOLID principles to ensure high maintainability, scalability, and flexibility.

-#### **SOLID Principles in Workmate SDK Design**

-1. **Single Responsibility Principle (SRP)**
-   Each class in the SDK is responsible for a single part of the functionality, ensuring that classes are cohesive and easy to maintain.

-2. **Open/Closed Principle (OCP)**
-   The SDK classes are designed to be open for extension but closed for modification.
-This means new functionality can be added by extending existing classes without altering their core behavior.

-3. **Liskov Substitution Principle (LSP)**
-   The SDK ensures that subclasses or derived classes can be used interchangeably with their base classes without affecting the correctness of the program.

-4. **Interface Segregation Principle (ISP)**
-   Interfaces in the SDK are specific to what the clients need.
-Rather than having a single large interface, the SDK provides several smaller, more specific interfaces.

-5. **Dependency Inversion Principle (DIP)**
-   High-level modules in the SDK do not depend on low-level modules but rather on abstractions.
-This means that the SDK is designed with flexibility and decoupling in mind, reducing the risk of changes propagating through the system.

 ---

 ### **SDK Class Structure**